Healthy Cows, Environment Are Focus of Wisconsin Dairy

 The dairy’s commitment to sustainability is ingrained in the farm’s everyday philosophy with its 20 employees.

-“We’re strong on setting protocols about the environment, our cows and our people, and then making sure everyone is in alignment,” Daphne Holterman said.
+“We’re strong on setting protocols about the environment, our cows and our people, and then we make sure everyone is in alignment,” Daphne Holterman said.
 “As a team, we work to get better every day.”

 Judges evaluated dozens of nominations based on economic, environmental and community impact.
-The independent judging panel — including experts working with and throughout the dairy community — also considered learning, innovation, scalability and replicability in every nomination.
+The independent judging panel — including industry and conservation experts — also considered learning, innovation, scalability and replicability in every nomination.